Anchorage Movie Theaters

 It’s an Art Deco, Streamline Moderne and Art Moderne style building.
 The theater has a combined seating capacity of 1,100 (including the balcony).
 And you might not know this, but Cap Lathrop did not think that a concession stand was appropriate.
 Years later, we are all happy that one was added.

-Check out this fun story about the 4th Avenue Theater experience right now.
+Take a look at this fun story about the 4th Avenue Theater experience and enjoy.

 What are your favorite memories of the 4th Avenue Theater?

-You’ll love reading 4th Avenue Theater; Hold the Butter right now.
+Read the 4th Avenue Theater; Hold the Butter and enjoy.

 The Denali Theater